 18. Send abandoned cart reminders

 Most consumers wouldn’t fill up a shopping cart in a bricks-and-mortar store and then abandon it in the middle of an aisle.
 However, the stakes are lower (and more anonymous) online.
 Most online shopping carts – 60 – 80% – are abandoned.
-A friendly email reminding a shopper about the items left in their cart can bump up your conversion rate.
+A friendly email reminding a shopper about the items left in their cart can lower your cart abandon rate and bump up your conversion rate.
 You can automate the emails with apps like this Shopify plugin.

 19. Reduce form fields